Chitra (1946 film)

-Chitra is a 1946 Tamil-language film produced by T. R. Sundaram of Modern Theatres.
+Chitra is a 1946 Indian Tamil-language film produced by T. R. Sundaram of Modern Theatres.
 Directed by Wahab Kashmiri, it features K. L. V. Vasantha, T. S. Balaiah, T. S. Durairaj, K. K. Perumal, M. E. Madhavan and V. S. Susheela.
 The film was released on 30 March 1946 and failed commercially.

 Plot

 A widowed police commissioner's daughter (Vasantha) falls in love with another police officer (Balaiah).
 Vasantha's father realises that a man has been committing treason by secretly sending radio messages to enemies, so he hires Balaiah to discover who it is.
 Balaiah, aided by two incompetent helpers (Durairaj and Madhavan), sets out to find the culprit, but the culprit imprisons them in an isolated bungalow.

 Unable to find Balaiah, Vasantha is devastated.
 She and her father make several efforts to locate Balaiah and his aids but fail.
 At the bungalow, one of Balaiah's aids finds a tie-pin, which is a gift from Vasantha to Balaiah.
 Balaiah throws it out through a keyhole.
 Vasantha finds it, after which her father and his men storm the bungalow, free Balaiah and later capture the culprit.
 Balaiah and Vasantha re-unite.